tkc-morita/secl/README.md

 ## Data preparation

-Data need to be formatted in a csv file that at least containing:
+Data need to be formatted in a csv file that at least contains:

 | sequence_id | time_id | value | individual |
 | ---         | ---     | ---   | ---        |